Pys0n/Advent-calender/README.md

 # Advent-calender
 This is my Advent calender.
-In the file "data.txt" you get more informations.
+In the file "data.txt" aremore informations.